Chanson D'Amour: Other versions

 The Fontane Sisters recorded a version of "Chanson D'Amour" which charted concurrently with the Art and Dotty Todd version, with the Fontane Sisters version peaking at #12 and affording the group their last major hit (the group would have one more entry in the Billboard Hot 100: "Jealous Heart" at #94).
 In the UK both the Art and Dotty Todd and Fontane Sisters versions of "Chanson D'Amour" were issued along with domestic covers by Tony Brent and Steve Martin.

-Also in 1958, Belgian singer Angèle Durand recorded a version which rendered the English lyrics in German; this "Chanson D'Amour" became Durand's signature song.
-Wendy Van Wanten remade this version in 1998.
+Also in 1958, Belgian singer Angèle Durand recorded a version which rendered the English lyrics into German; this "Chanson D'Amour" became Durand's signature song.
+Wendy Van Wanten rerecorded this version in 1998.

-In 1959 a Finnish rendering of "Chanson D'Amour" was recorded by the vocal group Jokerit: this version was remade in 1977 – subsequent to the success of the Manhattan Transfer version – by Ami Aspelund, and also by Lea Laven, and by Silhuetit (fi) (album Jos Mulle Sydämesi Annat).
+In 1959 a Finnish rendering of "Chanson D'Amour" was recorded by the vocal group Jokerit: this version was rerecorded in 1977 – subsequent to the success of the Manhattan Transfer version – by Ami Aspelund, and also by Lea Laven, and Silhuetit (fi) (album Jos Mulle Sydämesi Annat).

 The song had made an interim Easy Listening chart appearance in 1966, when a remake by the Lettermen reached #8.

-Sandler and Young remade "Chanson D'Amour" for their 1967 album On the Move.